Hair Salon Loyalty Programme: Rebook 70% of Clients

 - A cut-only client reaches 8 stamps in ~18 months

-- A color client with regular touchups: ~10 months
+- A colour client with regular touchups: ~10 months

 - A client who prebooks and adds treatments: ~8 months

-The bonus stamps reward your most valuable clients faster while keeping the program achievable for everyone.
+The bonus stamps reward your most valuable clients faster while keeping the programme achievable for everyone.

 Rewards to Avoid